michaelwittig/sam-iot-example/README.md

 ## Installation

-Make sure to update the AWS CLI, otherwise you may not have support for SAM:
+Make sure to update the AWS CLI.
+Otherwise, you may not have support for SAM:

 ```
 sudo pip install --upgrade awscli